IgniteUI/indigo-design-docfx/en/getting-started.md

 <img class="responsive-img" src="images/indigo-design-how-it-works.png" />

-1. Create designs in Sketch using the `Indigo.design system`
+1. Create designs in Sketch with the `Indigo.Design System`
 2. Share as prototypes to test and collaborate with users via `cloud.indigo.design`
 3. Generate code from prototypes using the `Indigo.Design code generator` (Ignite UI for Angular)

 #### 1. Indigo.Design System

-The design system consists of three Sketch libraries files that work together to deliver the complete Indigo.Design System.

-- `Indigo-Styling.sketch` allows you to standardize the colors, typography, icons, and elevations (shadows) in your designs
-- `Indigo-Components.sketch` includes 50+ components that match Ignite UI for Angular components that can be further customized using overrides.
-- `Indigo-Patterns.sketch` contains common UI patterns that are composed using `Indigo-Components`
+The design system is a Sketch library that contains various components (symbols) that allow a designer to create intricate user interfaces and leverage pre-made palettes, typographies and assets such as icons and illustrations.
+On top of that UI components are built to offer design time flexibility throguh various states and templates.
+To improve your productivity there is also a collection of patterns such as product details layouts, various forms, and pricing tables among others.

 Learn more: